Khalili Collection of Islamic Art: Coins

 The collection's 15,000 gold, silver, and copper coins come from the entire Islamic world and span the time period from 700 to 2000 AD.
 For many series of coin, the Khalili collection is more numerous and diverse than any other.
 The coins include a dozen from the first issue of North African Arab-Latin gold coins, from 704 and 705 AD, as well as early gold dinars.
 Later holdings include a unique gold dinar from the reign of the Ilkhanid Emperor Musa Khan and others, with signs of the zodiac, from the reign of Mughal Emperor Jahangir.
-A gold dinar from 697 AD is an example of the earliest known issue with only Arabic inscriptions.
+A gold dinar from 697 CE is an example of the earliest known issue with only Arabic inscriptions.